awsdocs/aws-codestar-user-guide/doc_source/how-to-create-project.md

          + *owner*: Required\.
 The GitHub user name for the owner of your repository\.
 If the repository should be owned by a GitHub organization, provide the organization name\.
          + *privateRepository*: Required\.
 Whether you want this repository to be private or public\.
 Valid values are true or false\.
          + *issuesEnabled*: Required\.
 Whether you want to enable issues in GitHub with this repository\.
 Valid values are true or false\.
-         + *token*: Required\.
+         + *token*: Optional\.
 This is a personal access token AWS CodeStar uses to access your GitHub account\.
 This token must contain the following scopes: **repo**, **user**, and **admin:repo\_hook**\.
 To retrieve a personal access token from GitHub, see [Creating a Personal Access Token for the Command Line](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) on the GitHub website\.
+**Note**
+If you use the CLI to create a project with a GitHub source repository, AWS CodeStar uses your token to access the repository through OAuth apps\.
+If you use the console to create a project with a GitHub source repository, AWS CodeStar uses a connection resource, which accesses the repository with GitHub apps\.
        + *toolchain*: Information about the CI/CD toolchain to be set up when the project is created\.
 This includes the location where you uploaded the toolchain template\.
 The template creates the AWS CloudFormation stack that contains your toolchain resources\.
 This also includes any parameter overrides for AWS CloudFormation to reference and the role to be used to create the stack\.
 AWS CodeStar retrieves the template and uses AWS CloudFormation to run the template\.
          + *source*: Required\.
 The location of your toolchain template\.
 Amazon S3 is the only supported source location\.
            + *S3*: Optional\.
 The Amazon S3 location where you uploaded your toolchain template\.